 To the extent available on desirable terms, we expect to continue to finance our RMBS with repurchase agreement financing.
-We also anticipate financing our MSRs with bank loans secured by a pledge of those MSRs.
+We also anticipate continuing to finance our MSRs with bank loans secured by a pledge of those MSRs.
 Over time, as market conditions change, in addition to these financings, we may use other forms of leverage.
-We may also seek to finance other mortgage-related assets, such as prime mortgage loans.
 Weakness in the financial markets, the residential mortgage markets and the economy generally could adversely affect one or more of our potential lenders and could cause one or more of our potential lenders to be unwilling or unable to provide us with financing or to increase the costs of that financing.